For hospitals, there are several reasons to invest in innovation and they can choose many ways to do so.

 Corporate venturing by hospitals

 Corporate venturing is all about external cooperation to accelerate growth.
 It’s more than just project cooperation.
-Corporate venturing is about shared benefits, and often has an investment part in it: corporate venturing capital or CVC (corporate venturing (CV) by hospitals or health systems.
+Corporate venturing is about shared benefits, and often has an investment part in it: corporate venturing capital or CVC (See: Dado Van Peteghem and Omar Mohout, 2018).

 It’s about hospital innovation with external parties, so outside-in innovation:

 - from of-the shelve investments, an investment fund or intensive cooperation with healthcare VC’s (venture capitalists)

 - to speed up the pace of innovation and

 - giving better answers to client’s needs

 - with the aim to secure their future position in the ecosystem